 - applying robust human resources and recruitment practices for all staff, contractors and volunteers;

-- providing regular training and education on recognising the nature and indicators of child abuse and other harm, responding to safeguarding risks and how to build culturally safe environments for children and young people;
+- providing regular training and education to recognise the nature and indicators of child abuse and other harm, to respond to safeguarding risks and to build culturally safe environments for children and young people;

 - implementing specific policies, procedures, training and a National Code of Conduct and a set of Child Safeguarding Standards to support the achievement of a child safe culture;

-- listening to concerns about the safety of children, and suggestions to improve the child safety processes in place;
+- listening to concerns about the safety of children and to suggestions to improve the child safety processes in place;

-- ensuring that every person involved in EREA and its schools understands the important and specific role they play individually and collectively to ensure that the safety and wellbeing of all children and young people is at the forefront of all they do and every decision they
+- ensuring that every person involved in EREA and its schools understands the important and specific role they play, both individually and collectively, to ensure that the safety and wellbeing of all children and young people is at the forefront of all they do and every decision they make.

 Statement endorsed by the EREA Board 1 June 2020